 As he walked us through the steps of secure data destruction, Jon Frazier of Procurri Data Security Services made yesterday’s Data Destruction Day an exciting and educational one.

 “I don’t use the laptop or the data anymore, and I wanted to make sure it was securely destroyed.
 And it was convenient to do it on campus!”Rick Davis, University of Advancement

 Discussing Data and Duo

 Data Destruction Day attendees had lots to talk about as well.
 Curious onlookers stopped by and learned the significance of the event and how they can be more responsible with their data year-round.
 Along with swag such as pens and screwdrivers, those who stopped by left with more information about responsible data disposal and the newly required Duo two-factor authentication service for university community members, rolling out this month.

 What’s Next for #NCSAM

 For those who want to learn more about cybersecurity, National Cyber Security Awareness Month is still underway.
-The Northeastern University Preparedness Day Conference takes place October 17 to 18, where you can explore keynote presentations, hands-on exhibits, and more, for building skills on reducing cyberattack severity.
+The Northeastern University Preparedness Day Conference takes place from October 17 to 18, where you can explore keynote presentations, hands-on exhibits, and more, for building skills in reducing cyberattack severity.

 Then later this month, the Compliance Colloquium features professionals from the FBI who will reveal how to safely travel with electronic devices in a panel that takes place from 1:00 p.m. to 2:00 p.m. on October 24.
 We encourage you to register for this event soon as space is limited!